cereniyim/fraud-detection-app/README.md

 only get transactions initiated by the users.

 To get each gas spent for the transactions, I used [getTransactionReceipts](https://docs.alchemy.com/reference/alchemy-gettransactionreceipts) endpoint.
 From that endpoint, I used
 `gasUsed` and `effectiveGasPrice` to calculate gas cost.
-After loading the transactions, I extracted the `gas_cost` feature by multiplying the two.
+After loading the transactions, I extracted the `gas_cost_in_eth` feature by multiplying the two and then converted it from wei to ETH.

 ### Isolation forest as the underlying algorithm
 I researched on the anomaly detection problem first and most common statistical approaches used.
 Given the above features,